Commanvil/charon77.github.io/developer_tools/markdown.md

 Have you ever wanted to make a blog?

 We all do.
 Yet, making websites is not for everyone.

-Some of you might be using Wordpress or Blogspot.
-But while they do have their own benefits,
+Some of you might already be using Wordpress or Blogspot.
+But they do come with their own cost: they're a bit tricky to configure, and they're an overkill if all you need is writing content.

-What if you want to spend **less** time setting up Wordpress, or configuring Blospot, and **more** on _actually_ writing content?
+What if you want to spend **less** time setting up Wordpress, or configuring Blogspot, and **more** on _actually_ writing content?

 ##### If you can write in Notepad, you can make a blog.